johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Emergency Flight by Reference to Instruments - Recovery from Unusual Flight Attitudes.md

 cssclass: lesson
 tags: ppl, lesson
 ---
-## Emergency Flight by Reference to Instruments - Recovery from Unusual Flight Attitudes

 ### Objective
 Develop knowledge and skill in recognition of and recovery from unusual attitudes, will full- and partial-panel operations.